zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 1. Configure security environment switching:

     When responding to API requests, the node zssServer running under USS must be able to change the security environment of its process to associate itself with the security context of the logged in user.
 This is called impersonation.

-To enable impersonation, you must grant the user ID associated with the zssServer started task UPDATE access to the BPX.SERVER and BPX.DAEMON FACILITY classes.
+    Typically, the zssServer runs under the ZOWESVR started task.
+So to enable impersonation, you must grant the user ID associated with the ZOWESVR started task UPDATE access to the BPX.SERVER and BPX.DAEMON FACILITY classes.

     You can issue the following commands first to check if you already have the BPX facilities defined as part of another server configuration, such as the FTPD daemon.
-Review the output to confirm that the two BPX facilities exist and the user who runs the zssServer started task has UPDATE access to both facilities.
+Review the output to confirm that the two BPX facilities exist and the user who runs the ZOWESVR started task has UPDATE access to both facilities.

     - If you use RACF, issue the following commands:
       ```